nexusformat/definitions/manual/source/design.rst

    :linenos:
    :language: text

-Following the initial line are the xyz coordinates of each vertex.
-Proceeding which is the list of faces.
+Following the initial line are the xyz coordinates of each vertex, followed by the list of faces.
 Each line defining a face starts with the number of vertices in that face followed by the sequence number of the composing vertices, indexed from zero.
 The vertex indices form a winding order by defining the face normal by the right-hand rule.
 The number of vertices in each face need not be